AdobeDocs/analytics-platform.en/help/data-views/component-settings/persistence.md

 ## [!UICONTROL Binding Metric]

-A drop-down list that lets you choose a metric that acts as a binding trigger.
+A drop-down menu that lets you choose a metric that acts as a binding trigger.
 Valid options include metrics included in the data view.

 This setting only appears when the Binding Dimension is lower in the object array than the component.
 When the binding metric is present in an event, dimension values are copied from the event-level dimension down to the lower schema level of the binding dimension.